unbekanntes-pferd/dracoon-python-api/README.md

 #### Aynchronous requests

-With httpx this package support full async request handling.
+With httpx this package supports full async request handling.
 This means all methods are coroutines which can be awaited.
 You can use any runtime supported by httpx, e.g. asyncio (which comes with Python3).

-In order to send requests asynchronously, you can use ayncio.gather() – example:
+In order to send requests asynchronously, you can use `asyncio.gather()` – example:

 ```Python
 user1_res = dracoon.users.create_user(user1)